chromium/content_analysis_sdk/agent/README.md

 The demo below use the Microsoft [vcpkg](https://github.com/microsoft/vcpkg) package manager to install protobuf.  vcpkg is available on all supported platforms.
-See the demo for mode details.
+See the demo for more details.

 ## Adding the SDK into an agent

 Add the SDK to a content analysis agent as follows:

 1. Clone the SDK from [Github](https://github.com/chromium/content_analysis_sdk).
-For purposes of this document it will be assume that the SDK is downloaded and extracted into the directory $SDK_DIR.
+This document assumes that the SDK is downloaded and extracted into the directory $SDK_DIR.

 2. Add the directory $SDK_DIR/include to the include path of the agent code base.